 I just read his review of Fritz Trümpi, The political orchestra: the Vienna and Berlin Philharmonics during the Third Reich.

 The book actually takes the story through to our own times.
-As Lebrecht observes, neither orchestra emerges with any credit—indeed, it’s a shocking story.
+As Lebrecht observes, neither orchestra emerges with any credit—indeed, it’s a shocking account.

 For me, as a teenager in the National Youth Orchestra (of GB), another inspiring conductor (apart from Boulez) was Rudolf Schwarz (1905–94).
 Member of the Vienna Philharmonic in his youth, later inmate of Auschwitz and Belsen, after the liberation of the camps he eventually ended up in Bournemouth, remoulding the orchestra there.
 His Bruckner 7 with the NYO was wonderful—all the more intense with his laboured conducting style, partly the legacy of a broken shoulder-blade in Auschwitz.
 Never a superstar in the Karajan mould (which was why musicians appreciated him), he was a formative influence on the young Simon Rattle, my contemporary in the NYO.

-Bruckner 7 is in the incandescent key of E major, just like the basic scale of the Li family Daoists‘ shengguan music—I often think of it while I listen to the shengguan piercing the bright blue sky of rural north China (e.g. playlist, track 3).
+Bruckner 7 is in the incandescent key of E major, just like the basic scale of the Li family Daoists‘ shengguan music—I often think of it while I listen to the shengguan piercing the bright blue sky of rural north China (e.g. playlist, #4, with commentary here).

 Meanwhile, as Rudi was being dragged through the camps, here’s Wilhelm Furtwängler conducting the Adagio with the Berlin Philharmonic in 1942.
 Like Philippe Sands’ choice of Bruno Walter conducting Mahler 9 in 1938— and just as with Daoist ritual—we have to personalise such seemingly disembodied works, and place them in time.

 Furtwängler’s relationship with Nazism has been much debated.
 Generally reluctant to collaborate, he did what he could, even helping some Jews escape, and with close ties to the resistance.
 Yet inevitably people baulk at his participation in events like this Beethoven 9 for Hitler’s birthday, also in 1942:

 Lebrecht sums up his legacy (The maestro myth, p.93):